-Taking inspiration from nature and using it an innovation tool has taken many names of the years.
-Some have proved more popular than others, be it bionics, biomimetics, biomimicry, nature-inspired, bio-inspired or biognosis, they all look to nature for the generation of new ideas.
-What they represent is a new type of design philosophy, one focusing on the nature world.
+Taking inspiration from nature and using it an innovation tool has used many names over the years.
+Some have proved more popular than others, be it bionics, biomimetics, biomimicry, nature-inspired, bio-inspired or biognosis they all look to nature for the generation of new ideas.
+What they represent is a new type of design philosophy, one focusing on the natural world.

-Until the industrial revolution, the our way of life was built around our connection to the natural world.
+Until the industrial revolution, our way of life centred on our connection to the natural world.
 The two were in harmony.
-Our control of fire led to the seismic shift away from this and towards controlling the natural world and maximising the these resources for our own means.
-This led to the Industrial Revolution and the control of fire, development of metal alloys and the use of man-made chemicals in our never-ending quest for new more complex products and materials.
+Control of fire led to the seismic shift away from this and towards controlling the natural world while maximising these resources for our means.
+This led to the Industrial Revolution and the control of fire, development of metal alloys and the use of man-made chemicals in our never-ending quest for more complex materials and processes.